 - To help them understand what girls are going through.

-- It makes it less of a taboo subject.
+- It makes it less of a taboo subject and will normalize it for them.

-- If you have boys in your house, the subject is gonna come up anyway so it’s better they get it from you.
+- If you have boys in your house, the subject will come up anyway, so it’s better they get it from you.

 - Compare and contrast- Laying out the changes a girl goes through alongside of those that a boy goes through during puberty demonstrates how they work together towards an end purpose.